Brake (Anderson): Plot summary

-"The Thunderbolt" is a space freighter, built as a steelloy spheroid, 300 meters in diameter.
-She is a fast ship, not restricted to Hohmann Orbits and capable of reaching the Jovian moons in less than a month.
-The flip side is that - since her speed is greater than the solar escape velocity - should anything prevent "The Thunderbolt" from decelerating, she would go on forever into interstellar space, and all on board would die when supplies run out.
-For that reason, she carries no lifeboats - jumping into a lifeboat which cannot decelerate either would save nobody.
-Also, for most of her voyage, she is out of radio range and cannot call for help; her crew must deal by themselves with any emergency - natural, mechanical or (as in this story) man-made.
+"The Thunderbolt" is a spherical space freighter, 300 meters in diameter.
+She is capable of reaching the Jovian moons in less than a month.
+The flip side is that since her speed is greater than the solar escape velocity, should anything prevent "The Thunderbolt" from decelerating, she would go on forever into interstellar space, and all on board would die when supplies run out.
+For most of her voyage, she is out of radio range and cannot call for help; her crew must deal by themselves with any emergency.

-Captain Peter Banning is a veteran, highly capable spaceman, with a lot of experience also in hand-to-hand fighting (especially in zero gravity conditions).
-He has considerable intellectual curiosity and knowledge of such abstruse ancient history subjects as Weimar Germany and the struggle between Nazis and Communists - names which mean nothing to most 23rd Century people.
-Having observed the fast deteriorating situation on Earth, he tries to avoid being there and has bought a ranch on Venus to serve as his refuge; however, Earth's crisis would soon reach into his own ship.
+Captain Peter Banning is a veteran spaceman with experience in hand-to-hand fighting (especially in zero gravity conditions).
+He has considerable intellectual curiosity and knowledge of ancient history subjects as Weimar Germany and the struggle between Nazis and Communists.
+Having observed the deteriorating situation on Earth, he has bought a ranch on Venus to serve as his refuge.

-On what seems a routine voyage, "The Thunderbolt" sets out with a cargo of terraforming equipment for Europa.
+"The Thunderbolt" sets out with a cargo of terraforming equipment for Europa.
 Banning strikes up a friendship with Planetary Engineer Luke Devon, with whom he shares an enthusiasm for Shakespeare.
-Nothing much happens on board, except for a budding love relationship between Devon and Cleonie Rogers - one of the few people in this period with the money and leisure to engage in space tourism, and one of the few women to keep up an alluring female appearance at a time when the typical Western woman is a "crop-headed, tight-lipped, sad-clad creature".
-Banning has some vague suspicion about the ship's four other passengers, but nothing concrete - and they all have plausible reasons for traveling to Ganymede.
+A budding love relationship develops between Devon and Cleonie Rogers.
+Banning has some vague suspicion about the ship's four other passengers, but nothing concrete.
 In fact, the four are members of the fanatic "Western Reformers" and plan to take over the ship.
-This is part of a much wider plot: the "Reformers" have started a secret asteroid base, which they plan to expand and use to build a fleet of nuclear-armed ships.
-Ultimately, they intend to launch a surprise attack on Earth, destroying India and other centers of the Kali cult, killing hundreds of millions, and take over power on the rest of the planet.
-To build up the base, they need a big, fast space freighter - and the Thunderbolt's cargo of terraforming equipment will also be useful to them.
+The "Reformers" have started a secret asteroid base, which they plan to use to build a fleet of nuclear-armed ships and launch a surprise attack on Earth.
+To build up the base, they need a big, fast space freighter like The Thunderbolt, along with its cargo of terraforming equipment.